Emergency ambulance claiming

-There are no annual limits for emergency ambulance with nib, but it is excluded for residents of Queensland and Tasmania because ambulance services provided by their state ambulance schemes.
+There are no annual limits for emergency ambulance with nib, but this benefit doesn't apply for Australian residents of Queensland and Tasmania, who have ambulance services provided by their state schemes.

 What do I do with my bill?

 In most cases you won’t receive a bill as it will be taken care of between the state ambulance provider and nib.
 If you do receive a bill, all you need to do is follow your regular claiming process in Online Services, the nib App or by visiting one of our nib Retail Centres.

-If you have already paid the ambulance bill, please contact us and we will reimburse you.
-If you live in a state that provides ambulance services under their state ambulance scheme, you will need to contact the ambulance provider to request a refund.
+If you've already paid the ambulance bill, please contact us and we'll reimburse you.
+If you live in a state that provides ambulance services under a state scheme, you'll need to contact the ambulance provider to request a refund.

 Is there a waiting period on emergency ambulance?